Fyoncle/ElysiumDaysTweaks/README.md

 ![Banner](https://cdn.modrinth.com/data/cached_images/5b10cef83a9e5708683dc7ca3f88cf5b657f9333_0.webp)
 <div align="center">

-This mod is made for [Elysium Days](https://modrinth.com/modpack/elysium-days) modpack to tweak the main menu logo, recipes, panorama, and more features in the future.
+This mod is made for tweaking numerous parts of the [Elysium Days](https://modrinth.com/modpack/elysium-days) modpack.

 Incompatibilities will not be fixed unless they affect the Elysium Days modpack, as this mod is not intended for standalone use.